ayotundeakinsola/first-milestone-project/README.md

 ### Media
 * The image in the home section was provided by the make up artist.

-* The makeup icon in the services section was made by Surang from: <www.flaticon.com>
+* The makeup icon in the services section was made by Surang from: [Flaticon](www.flaticon.com "Flaticon")

-* The hairstyle icon in the services section was made by dinosoftlabs: <from www.flaticon.com>
+* The hairstyle icon in the services section was made by dinosoftlabs: [Flaticon](www.flaticon.com "Flaticon")

-* The diploma icon in the services section was made by Smashicons from: <www.flaticon.com>
+* The diploma icon in the services section was made by Smashicons from: [Flaticon](www.flaticon.com "Flaticon")

-* The images in the Portfolio section was gotten from: <https://www.melaninwonder.com/>
+* The images in the Portfolio section was gotten from: [Melaninwonder](https://www.melaninwonder.com/ "Melaninwonder")

 # Acknowledgements
-I received inspiration for this project from this website: <http://www.judyartofmakeup.nl/nl/>
+I received inspiration for this project from this website: [judyartofmakeup](http://www.judyartofmakeup.nl/nl/ "judyartofmakeup")